Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         book established by the training unit, fill in the information, preserve and store permanently at the unit (according to the form in Appendix XIV of this Regulation).
-2. For master\'s degree
+2. For master's degree
     a)  Section "Principal ... level": Record the name of the training unit (according to Appendix I);
-    b)  Section "Major": Write the name of the major or major according to the list of majors and training majors that are awarded a master\'s degree (according to Appendix III).
+    b)  Section "Major": Write the name of the major or major according to the list of majors and training majors that are awarded a master's degree (according to Appendix III).
 For interdisciplinary or pilot training majors that have not been classified into a specific major, write the name of the training major.
 In case the name of the major/major is not yet in